Ravendratiwaricloudproject/Azure-Cloud-From-Basics-To-Advanced/Day 0 - Complete course details/README.md

 Day-39: Azure DevOps

-Note: We will have seperate video for Azure Bicep
+Note: We will have seperate video for Azure DevOps